Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Introduction

+To study this task, we introduce the \textit{\textbf{Multi}modal \textbf{Hi}erarchical \textbf{Eve}nts {\fontfamily{qcr}\selectfont(MultiHiEve)}} dataset. {\fontfamily{qcr}\selectfont MultiHiEve} consists of approximately 100.5K pairs of news article and accompanying video.
+The news story in the text article mentions events on multiple semantic levels, making it ideal for the task of extracting event hierarchies.
+We strive to limit the socio-economic bias inherent in news media by only collecting our data from news sources rated unbiased by credible sources.
+We keep unannotated 100K pairs for training and densely annotate 526 pairs with multimodal hierarchical and identical relations for benchmarking and evaluation.
+Our annotation process is detailed and labor-intensive, requiring approximately 114 hours of expert annotator effort.
+Crucially, in contrast to prior text-only datasets dealing with hierarchical events, we do not limit the event types to any fixed ontology and instead consider an open world of events.

+To benchmark performance on this task, we construct several baselines using state-of-the-art (SOTA) architectural components.
+A unimodal text-only baseline leverages ASR (automated speech recognition) and employs a SOTA NLP model \cite{wang-etal-2021-learning-constraints} to find hierarchical events between a text article and its video's ASR.
+We also build a multimodal baseline by detecting hierarchical events in text using \citet{wang-etal-2021-learning-constraints} and grounding the textual subevents to video using CLIP \cite{clip-2021}.
+A key limitation of these baselines is that they require visual subevents to be mentioned in textual form in either the ASR or the article.
+To address this, we propose \textbf{M}ultimodal \textbf{A}nalysis of \textbf{S}tructured \textbf{H}ierarchical \textbf{E}vents \textbf{R}elations (MASHER), a weakly supervised model which learns to directly predict hierarchical events between text and video.
+By doing so, MASHER can also discover visual-only subevents (subevents not mentioned in text).

-The major contributions of this work are: \begin{itemize}[leftmargin=*] \itemsep{0em} \item We introduce the Multimodal Event-Event Relationship (M$^2$E$^2$R) recognition task. \item We contribute a large-scale dataset of $100.5K$ news articles and associated videos to facilitate research on this task.
-We provide a large-number of densely annotated samples by trained annotators to benchmark performance on this task. \item We propose a weakly supervised method for this task which significantly outperforms competitive basselines.
+The major contributions of this work are fourfold: 1) We propose the challenging task of extracting event hierarchies from multimodal data.
+2) We release {\fontfamily{qcr}\selectfont MultiHiEve} dataset to facilitate research on this task.
+3) We construct several baselines and propose MASHER, a weakly supervised model, to benchmark performance.
+4) We provide a detailed analysis of our dataset and methods with insights for future work.